 Ingredients:

 - Vinegar.
 Essential for that bright and tangy flavor.
 Also to make it smooth and pourable.
-I alternate betwee Rice Vinegar and Apple Vinegar.
+I alternate between Rice Vinegar and Apple Vinegar.
 The Rice Vinegar is more acidic and tangy.
 The Apple Vinegar is more fruity and floral.
-Also, white distilled vinegar works fine if you don’t have either.
+Also, white vinegar works fine if you don’t have either.

 - Soy Sauce.
 Add more umami richness with a little bit of soy sauce.
 Note: do not use low-sodium soy sauce!
 I find it leaves behind a weird metallic taste.